tarantool/cartridge-cli/doc/commands/pack/building_in_docker.rst

 As a result, the build directory will contain Linux-specific application files and rock modules.

-To learn how to package a distribution on your local machine without Docker, check the :doc:`packaging overview </book/cartridge/cartridge_cli/commands/pack>`.
+If you want to package a distribution on your local machine without using Docker, check the :doc:`packaging overview </book/cartridge/cartridge_cli/commands/pack>`.

 Flags